MitchTalmadge/discord-echobot/README.md

 ## Running

-Open a command prompt or terminal in the extracted directory, and run `npm run`.
+Open a command prompt or terminal in the extracted directory, and run `npm start`.

 ## Finding your Token